THARUNISWER/Images-Videos-to-ascii/README.md

     7)Then the pixel arrays of the gray image and the inverted blurred image are divided to get the output pencil sketch.

-Sample processed images are attached.
+Sample processed images and videos are attached.